hntrl/eventkit/docs/guide/concepts/observable-pattern.md

 output 1
 ```

+A couple of things to note here:

+1. `output 3` is logged before `output 2` and `output 1`.
+Since a higher value yielded means a shorter delay in the callback, it takes less time for `console.log` to get called if the value is higher.
+This is to demonstrate that the callbacks don't happen in sequential order by default.
+2. `done` is logged before any of the `output` callbacks are executed.
+This is to demonstrate that executing an observable doesn't block the main thread from executing.

 We can better control this execution in the following ways:

-1. Providing a different Scheduler to the AsyncObservable to control the order in which the callbacks are executed (as described in [Scheduling](/guide/concepts/scheduling))
+1. Providing a different Scheduler to the AsyncObservable to control the behavior of the callbacks (an example of this in [Scheduling](/guide/concepts/scheduling#queue-scheduler))
 2. Awaiting the subscriber, which will resolve when all the values in the observable have been yielded and all callbacks have finished executing
-3. Awaiting the `drain()` method of the AsyncObservable, which will resolve when all current subscribers have "finished" executing
+3. Awaiting the `drain()` method of the AsyncObservable, which will resolve when all current subscribers have finished executing

 For instance, if we wanted to wait for all the values to be yielded before logging "done", we could do so in the following ways: